Asian stocks mixed as China-US talks end with no deal

 CHINA-U.S. TRADE: American and Chinese negotiators wrapped up two days of talks Thursday without a deal but with an upbeat outlook.
-U.S. President Donald Trump said China has agreed to buy more American soybeans, but he expects to meet his Chinese counterpart Xi Jinping to seek agreement on other contentious issues.
+Trump said China has agreed to buy more American soybeans, but he expects to meet Xi to seek agreement on other contentious issues.
 "There are some points we don't agree to, but we will agree," Trump said.
 "I think when Xi and I meet, every point will be agreed to."
 A tariffs cease-fire between the U.S. and China is set to be lifted on March 2, and the U.S. is expected to raise import taxes from 10 percent to 25 percent for $200 billion in Chinese goods.

 Digital Access for only $0.99